Billy the Fish: Episode One

 The game rebegins with Rex about to do the kick that will win the game.
 As he kicks the ball, the crowd discovers he aimed at the floodlights.
 Tommy Brown says that Rex has had a disappointing effort, but suddenly high above the stadium, the ball turns, flies into the goalpost and GOAL!
 Fulchester United have won, and right on the final whistle!
 Syd and Tommy Brown talk about how fantastic Rex has been.
 The furious Gus Parker shakes his fist, yelling: "We'll meet again, Fulchester!"
 In the changing room, Tommy congratulates Rex.
 Rex tells him the ball has a highly advanced jet engine controlled from inside it.
 Tommy Brown knows the only person who's small enough to fit inside the ball - Billy The Fish.
 Billy is alive and well.
 He explains that his small fish like body is the obvious choice to fly Rex's jet-powered air craft football.
 There is suddenly a voice from behind everyone.
 Once again it is Maxwell Baxter.
 He accuses everyone of cheating and threatens to discredit Fulchester out of the cup competition and the football league.
 But once again, Syd discovers it is not the real Maxwell Baxter, but another cardboard replica with a hidden tape recorder.

 The next evening, before the cup clash with Rossdale Rovers, Tommy Brown introduces the team to their new member - Shakin' Stevens!
 Billy tells him: "I've got all your records!
 Welcome to the team!" while Syd Preston explains that Stevens could be just the person the team needs for tonight's match with the Rossdale Rovers.
 But as the team leave the tunnel, they discover the ground is empty!
 Syd explains the place where they are is their own ground - Fulchester Stadium!
 Tommy Brown tells him someone must have moved the road signs, leading the team around in circles.
 Now they are 200 miles from Rossdale, and the game is about to kick off in one minute.
 As Syd explains the team will never reach Rossdale in one minute, Tommy discovers the clock on the grandstand.
 It says 6:30.
 He suddenly remembers that the clocks went back an hour the previous evening, and that he forgot to change his watch.
-Billy tells him the team won't reach Rossdale in an hour, Tommy tells them they will - in the jet plane of their chairman and millionaire popstar, Rick Spangles.
+Billy tells him the team will not reach Rossdale in an hour, Tommy tells them they will - in the jet plane of their chairman and millionaire popstar, Rick Spangles.
 He tells everyone: "Hop in lads, and hold on tight."
 Soon the plane is in the air, and Spangles makes an announcement that there has been a slight change in destination.
 He pulls off the front of his face to reveal a Martian underneath.
 He tells the team the plane is going to Mars.
 It turns into an alien spaceship...